AtilioA/BG3-MCM/wiki.md

 #### Registering a keybinding callback

 Keybindings must be registered in the client context, as user input is inherently client-sided.
+You only need a basic client-code setup; you can read more about it [in this guide](/Tutorials/ScriptExtender/Networking-ClientServerBasics).

 To define what happens when a keybinding is triggered, register a callback using the `MCM.SetKeybindingCallback` function available in the client context:

 ```lua
 MCM.SetKeybindingCallback('key_teleport_party_to_you', function(e)